Canon RF 35mm F1.4 L VCM Lens Review

 How popular is the 35mm focal length?
 A look at how many 35mm prime lenses are currently available at B&H provides a clue to that answer.
 Hint: the number is much higher than you expected and is perhaps only exceeded by the ubiquitous 50mm models.

 Why choose a 35mm lens?
-That this moderately wide angle of view invites a subject distance that creates a natural perspective and makes the viewer feel present in the image is one reason.
+One reason is that this moderately wide angle of view invites a subject distance that creates a natural perspective and makes the viewer feel present in the image.
 This focal length is wide enough to capture the big scene but not so wide that people and other subjects are readily distorted by the close perspective invited by ultra-wide angles.
 It is often easy to sneaker zoom to the right distance to get the ideal 35mm subject framing.

-The 35mm focal length has great general-purpose use, making it an ideal choice to leave on the camera for whatever needs arise.
+The 35mm focal length is great for general-purpose use, making it ideal to leave on the camera for whatever needs arise.
 I often press the lens I'm reviewing into the around-the-house, walk-around, general-purpose lens role, and I love it when a 35mm lens is mounted.
-It works superbly for mounted and ready for use purpose.
+It works superbly for mounted and ready-to-use purposes.

 Here is a 35mm f/1.4 sample picture captured with a different lens: